xalt/xalt/docs/source/090_testing_xalt.rst

 Step 2: Set XALT_EXECUTABLE_TRACKING to yes.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-XALT will not track anything unset this environment variable is set to **yes**::
+XALT will not track anything unless this environment variable is set to **yes**::

    $ export XALT_EXECUTABLE_TRACKING=yes